 How to Add Closed Captioning On a YouTube Video?

 YouTube Speech Recognition saves the day for creators who want to add subtitles without investing time in finding tools!
 YouTube helps creators with automated captions!
-Let’s explore how to turn on closed captions on YouTube!
+Let’s explore how to add closed captions to a video!

 1. Activate YouTube Closed Captioning for Specific Videos